pamdx/FM_imputation/README.md

 To run the tool, you need the following installed on your computer.
 - A recent [R](https://cran.r-project.org/) installation (version 4.1.0 was used to build the tool)
 - A recent [RStudio](https://www.rstudio.com/products/rstudio/#rstudio-desktop) installation (version 1.4.1103 was used to build the tool)
 - The following R packages installed: dplyr, ggplot2, readr, tidyr, tibble, compareDF, stargazer, gridExtra, Rilostat, OECD.

-You can install them by running the following code in R:
+You can install these packages by running the R code below:
 ``` R
 install.packages(
   c("dplyr", "ggplot2", "readr", "tidyr", "tibble", "compareDF", "stargazer", "gridExtra", "Rilostat", "OECD")